grafana/plugin-tools/packages/plugin-meta-extractor/README.md

 # Grafana / Plugin Meta Extractor

 `@grafana/plugin-meta-extractor` is a small package that can be used to extract meta-information from the source code of a Grafana plugin.
-The main use case is to be able to automatically generate static information for a plugin without needing to manually edit the meta-info files (which might get forgotten).
+The main use case is to be able to automatically generate static information for a plugin without the need for manual intervention.

 ## Install